Netcracker/qubership-opensearch/documentation/installation-guide/README.md

      with `opensearch-pod-name` and `opensearch-namespace`.
 Snapshots will be copied from local path `./snapshots`.

 4. Perform manual restore on OpenSearch side:
-   * From any OpenSearch pod call restore procedure
+   * From any OpenSearch pod run restore procedure
      ```bash
      curl -XPOST -u username:password "http://localhost:9200/_snapshot/${SNAPSHOTS_REPOSITORY_NAME:-snapshots}/${SNAPSHOT_NAME:-elasticsearch_snapshot}/_restore"
      ```
-     with OpenSearch `username:password` specified and `SNAPSHOT_NAME` the same, that was defined for backup on elasticsearch side.
+     with OpenSearch `username:password` specified and `SNAPSHOT_NAME` the same, that was defined for backup on Elasticsearch side.

    * Check that response is `"accepted":true`.
 Otherwise, some problem occurred and described in response, such as already existing open index in new cluster, but if OpenSearch cluster has clean installation, no conflicts expected.
 If such problem reproduced, close or delete indices that already exists or use renaming pattern.